 More than that, it’s good for the environment.
 Cycling cuts down on greenhouse gas emissions, so you’re doing a good thing by choosing to leave the car at home.
 If you’ve got a By Miles policy, you’ll save money too, because when you drive less, you pay less for your car insurance.

 There’s no better way to start the day than by getting out into the fresh air and waking your body and mind with some gentle exercise.
-Good on you for deciding to cycle to work!
+Good on you for deciding to be an eco-conscious commuter!
 The planet (and your pocket) thanks you for it.

 Always remember to be safe and be seen.

-Spending more time on two wheels than you are on four these days?
+Spending more time as a commuter on two wheels than you are on four these days?
 If you drive under 150 miles a week, get a quick quote for a pay-by-mile car insurance policy by clicking here, and see if you could make a saving in under a minute.